holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/01_monte_carlo_circle/lesson_plan.md

 off the "data science" unit in earnest.
 Students will see how good data can lead to interesting/useful conclusions.
 Care will be taken to:
 1. Separate data generation from analysis
-2. Prepare students for working with pre-prepared data
+2. Prepare students for working with pre-generated data
 3. Appreciate how large quantities of data improve outcomes
 4. Appreciate how the speed/power of computers opens up new avenues for analysis